peteratticusberg/orc/lib/glossary/dapp-platform.md

 ## Hyperlink On

-platform for dapps, platform for decentralized applications, decentralized application platform
+dapp platform, platform for dapps, platform for decentralized applications, decentralized application platform

 ## Content